hatedabamboo/notes.hatedabamboo.me/docs/posts/kubernetes-to-rds-secure-connections-via-iam-roles-without-passwords.md

   restartPolicy: Always
 ```

-In this manifest we spin up a pod with python 3.11, installing necessary libraries (`boto3` and `psycopg2-binary`, because we need to connect to AWS API and to the Postgres database) and then go to sleep.
-This will allow us to connect to the pod via shell and execute the script that will help us perform the testing.
+In this manifest, we spin up a pod with Python 3.11, installing the necessary libraries (`boto3` and `psycopg2-binary`, since we need to connect to the AWS API and the Postgres database) and then put it to sleep.
+This allows us to connect to the pod via shell and execute the script that will help us perform the testing.

-??? example "Python code"
+??? example "Python script to test the connection"

     ```python
     import boto3